 Métro: Saint-Germain-des-Prés (line 4) or Sèvres-Babylone (line 12)

 In the 6th arrondissement at Place Michel Debré, located at the corner of Rue de Sevres and Rue Cherche Midi is a 5-metre tall bronze Centaur statue (the mythological half-man, half-horse).
 Created by French artist Cesaris in 1985 for the French Ministry of Culture to pay homage to Picasso.
 It is done in the Nouveau réalisme (New realist) style where artists take everyday items and incorporate them into their works of art.
 For example, Cesaris used a shovel and rake for the centaur’s tail.
 And if you look closely at the Centaur’s chest, you’ll see a miniature replica of the statue of liberty.

-Replicas of the Statue of Liberty throughout the rest of France
+Other Replicas of the Statue of Liberty in France

-There are many more replicas of the Statue of Liberty in France including a 12-metre high version in Colmar in the centre of a roundabout, a replica that used to be on the bow of a boat and a few that were seized by Nazis in World War Two (and replaced many years later).
+There are many more replicas of the Statue of Liberty in France (outside of Paris) including a 12-metre high version in Colmar which stands tall at the centre of a roundabout.
+Then there’s the replica that used to be on the bow of a boat and a few of the statues on this list were seized by Nazis in World War Two and later replaced many years later.

 In alphabetical order